 The losses of a short squeeze can be substantial because there’s no limit on how high share prices can go.
 As more short sellers close out their positions, they push the prices even higher.

 One notorious short squeeze occurred in early 2021, when traders in the subreddit WallStreetBets pushed up GameStop shares in an unheard-of way.
 The cost of shares rose by hundreds in a matter of weeks.
 Before 2021, the stock’s previous closing high was $62.88.
 On Jan.
-29, just weeks after the reddit post gained attention, shares closed at $325.
+29, just weeks after the Reddit post gained attention, shares closed at $325.

 How Does a Short Squeeze Work?

 There are no regulations that dictate the time limit for when a short seller has to close out their position.
-However, if you’ve shorted a stock and your account, in some cases, your broker may require you to do so, which means you’ll have to buy back the stock at the current market price.
+However, if you’ve shorted a stock in your account, in some cases, your broker may require you to do so, which means you’ll have to buy back the stock at the current market price.
 This is the case for financial services company Charles Schwab.
 When a stock is thinly traded or heavily shorted, this can trigger a short squeeze, as many investors have to close out their positions at once.

 Short squeezes can happen naturally, too, when share prices leap in response to unexpected news.
 Let’s take a look at an example.